MAIF/yozefu/docs/url-templates/index.md

-# URL templates to switch to web applications
+# URL templates

-In certain situations, you may need to view a Kafka record in a web browser. `yozefu` allows you to do so: select the Kafka record and press the <kbd>o</kbd> key (for **o**pen).
+In certain situations, you may need to view a Kafka record in a web browser.
+Yōzefu allows you to do so: select the Kafka record and press the <kbd>o</kbd> key (for **o**pen).
 This will open the corresponding URL in a new browser tab.

 The tool uses a URL template from the configuration file. this template is defined in the `.clusters.<name-of-your-cluster>.url_template` property, where `<name-of-your-cluster>` is the specific cluster name you're using.